alsjohnstone/alsjohnstone.github.io/blog/_posts/2018-05-10-how-to-add-structured-data-with-google-tag-manager.md

 date: 2018-05-10 00:00:00 Z
 permalink: /blog/how-to-add-stuctured-data-with-google-tag-manager
 layout: post
+description: How to add structured data to your website using Google Tag Manager.
 ---

 Google Tag Manager is a great way to add structured data to your page templates.